-During the fiscal year 2019, our Board held nine meetings and did not act by unanimous written consent.
-Each director attended all of the meetings of our Board and of any committees of which he was a member during the year ended December 31, 2019.
-It is our policy that directors should make every effort to attend the annual meeting of stockholders, and each of our directors attended the annual meeting of stockholders in 2019.
+During 2020, our Board of Directors held fourteen meetings and did not act by unanimous written consent.
+Each director attended all of the meetings of our Board and of any committees of which he was a member during the year ended December 31, 2020.